popphylotools/HiMAP/README.md

 ```

 #### Download Data

-Input, intermediate, and output data for each subsection (part) avalible at: (to be replaced with Dryad accession)
+(currently on our server, to be replaced with Dryad accession)

+Input data:<\br>
+HiMAP_inputData.zip can be unzipped and used to replace the data directory from this git repo.<\br>
+from within your local HiMAP directory:
 ```
 curl "http://67.52.95.73/~woods26/HiMAP_inputData.zip" -o "HiMAP_inputData.zip"
 unzip HiMAP_inputData.zip